alfa155518/modern-JavaScript-React-interview-questions-/README.md

 }
 ```

-### 23. What are the differences between controlled and uncontrolled components?
+### 23. What are the differences between controlled and uncontrolled components

 - Controlled components: Form data is handled by React state.
 - Uncontrolled components: Form data is handled by the DOM.

-### 24. What is useCallback?
+### 24. What is useCallback

     useCallback is a hook that memoizes a function to prevent it from being recreated on every render unless its dependencies change.